 Don’t get me wrong– there are times when a custom coded solution is necessary.
 While SAP’s application is very broad and very deep, it still has some gaps, or you may have some genuinely unique requirement.

 For example, I was at a client who wanted a Trade Promotion Execution solution.
-Not just reporting or analytic functionality (like the solution), but a true sales and marketing execution cockpit.
+Not just reporting or analytic functionality (like the CRM solution), but a true sales and marketing execution cockpit.
 This cockpit had to be completely flexible so that they could do any mix of products, in any quantity they defined, to qualify for either additional free items or additional items at a discount.
 On top of that, it had to be able to have limits so that as certain thresholds were reached, within a certain period of time, the customer would no longer be eligible for the promotion, or they would qualify for a different promotion.

 The requirements and flexibility were so comprehensive that the solution would have entailed an entirely new application sub-module from SAP.
 As a result, I worked with them to design and implement a custom solution to handle all of these requirements.
-This was mission critical for them, it was aligned with a key business need, and it was focused on and acquisition.
+This was mission critical for them, it was aligned with a key business need, and it was focused on customer retention and acquisition.
 This was all done within the existing SAP provided order processing framework.
 On occasion, I provide limited support for this custom solution, but it was well documented, tested, and trained before I left.
 Additionally, they were fairly independent.
 In over a year in production the solution has only had a couple of minor issues, and it has worked well for them with numerous creative order and marketing requirements.

 Their sales and marketing programs have allowed them to profitably grow at a greater rate than any of their other competitors.
 This growth and profitability has occurred during a major economic downturn.
-I can't say that my solution is completely responsible for that, but what I can say is that they were a sophisticated SAP shop that had clear processes and marketing requirements.
+I can’t say that my solution is completely responsible for that, but what I can say is that they were a sophisticated SAP shop that had clear processes and marketing requirements.
 The solution enabled them to be more efficient and effective with their marketing programs, reducing the previous four to eight week development (custom coding), testing, approval, and roll out time line for each promotion or sales program to only a few days.
 They also gained additional analytics of program and promotion effectiveness.
-This solution has allowed them to be proactive in and almost instantly reactive to competitors for .
+This solution has allowed them to be proactive in customer acquisition and almost instantly reactive to competitors for customer retention.
 At the time of this article, their competitors have no competing solution and are subject to highly manual processes or long lead time custom solutions.

 In this case, the custom development was clearly connected to a specific business requirement that was mission critical and focused on customer and revenue growth.
 In my opinion, that is certainly an appropriate justification for a custom solution.